http://invisible-island.net/personal/

 txt – pub clone

 During much of 1975-1976, I sublet another researcher's PDP-10 account to write manuals for simic.
 That featured teco, sos – and pub (a text formatter written by Larry Tesler at Stanford AI Lab around 1973).
-That came to an abrupt end (it was an informal agreement), and I rescued my files.
+That came to an abrupt end (it was an informal agreement), and I did what I could to rescue my files.

 But it was a year spent learning to appreciate a nice (if not entirely efficient or consistent) tool.
 So I walked back to my lab and spent 15 hours writing the first thousand lines of txt.
 While pub had libraries to format for a wide variety of output devices, txt would "only" go to printing terminals.
 But it was a workable clone of txt, recognizing all of the formatting controls, implementing macros, footnotes, headers, floating sections, table of contents, etc. Five years later, at ten thousand lines (of assembler, of course), I was done with txt.